Docmosis/mendix-integration/DOCS/module.md

 2. **Execute the request:** The data is transformed to a proper web service request and send to Docmosis.
 The response is interpreted and in case of an error details of the error are stored in the response.
 3. **Interpret the response:** In case of a successful execution the response contains the requested data.
 See the [Docmosis Cloud DWS3 Web Services Guide](https://resources.docmosis.com/content/documentation/cloud-dws3-web-services-guide) for details and examples.
 In case of an error you will find error details, see [paragraph Generic response object attributes](#generic-response-object-attributes).

+> In case of errors or other unforeseen events the module does not log errors or show messages to the user.
+It is up to your app to decide what to do.

 ## Create a template

 Before you can actually render documents you have to create a template.
 See the [Docmosis resources website](https://resources.docmosis.com) and in particular the [DWS3 Template Guide](https://resources.docmosis.com/content/documentation/cloud-dws3-template-guide) how to create a template.